xuyuji9000/flyway-demo/README.md

 # flyway demo

-This is a flyway demo.
+This project is used to test out flyway usability at different environment.

+Tested environments:

+- MacOS

 ## Command